aaravg31/cosc519_lab3/README.md

    - Managed by a global **`SoundManager`** script using an `AudioSource` component.

 5. **🌳 Tap-to-Place Tree (AR Interaction)**
-   - Allows users to tap on a detected plane to place a small 3D tree prefab.
+   - Allows users to tap a detected AR plane to instantiate a tree prefab at that location.
-   - Demonstrates direct plane raycasting and object instantiation in AR.
-   - Ensures natural placement of trees by offsetting it's height
+   - Utilizes AR raycasting for accurate placement and offsets the tree slightly above ground level.
+   - Managed by `TapToPlaceTree.cs`.

+6. **🟩 Mode Switcher UI (Mode Toggle System)**
+   - Two floating buttons (`Apple Slice` and `Tree Place`) appear at the top-left of the screen.
+   - Selecting a mode activates its corresponding interaction and visually highlights the selected button (green).
+   - Only one mode can be active at a time.
-   - Managed by `TapToPlaceTree.cs`
+   - Managed by `ModeSwitcher.cs`.

 ---